sarachour/tineye/src/README.md

 ## Inspecting the contract code

 `tineye` supports retrieving the code of smart contracts.
 To do so, find the program id (the hash of the code) of the contract of interest, and execute the following command:

+    python tineye.py analyze --prog d8f963ca3bdada6f1c1ffa36da8037bbeba83e12

+The resulting bytecode and traces is stored in:

+    .prog/ID

+The `code.byte` and `code.byte.pretty` are hex and human-readable versions of the bytecode.
+The `traces` folder constrains the execution traces of all the transactions that use the program.